apache/nuttx/fs/cromfs/README.txt

 ============

 The CROMFS file system is represented by an in-memory data structure.
-This structure is a tree.
+This structure is a "tree."
 At the root of the tree is a "volume node" that describes the overall operating system.
 Other entities within the file system are presented by other types of nodes:  hard links, directories, and files.
 These nodes are all described in fs/cromfs/cromfs.h.